DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/clearing-out-collections.md

 # Deleting all documents from a collection

-Use the following script to delete all the files from a collection.
+Use the following script to delete all the documents from a collection.

 <!-- theme: warning -->
 > #### Danger!
 > **Note**: This action is destructive and is not reversible.<br/>
-> **Note**: If you ***really*** need to reverse this action please contact Domo Support
+> **Note**: If you ***really*** need to reverse this action please contact Domo Support.
+However, please be careful - we may not be able to restore this action and in cases where we can, there are costs associated with it.

-Just copy this code to your browser console, set up your collection id and press enter.
+Just copy this code to your browser console, set up your `collectionId` and press enter.

 ---
 ```js